 DJI has waited a while to release these goggles and they sure have packed a lot of goodness into them.

-Let's take a look at what DJI have put into these babies...
+Let’s take a look at what DJI has put into these babies…

-So, each eye gets a full HD view (1920x1080) which is smartly combined to give you a full 85 degree field of view.
+So, each eye gets a full HD view (1920×1080) which is smartly combined to give you a full 85-degree field of view.
 This is really immersive and gives you a great view of what the drone is really seeing.
 It is apparently the equivalent of seeing a 216-inch screen from around 9-10 feet away.
 So quite impressive!

 Also, there is a small dial on the bottom of the controls (next to the buttons) where you can adjust the distance between the screens and your eyes.
 Again a smart way of ensuring that almost anybody can use them.